 Think about it.
 Why does someone avoid giving you information they know would help your decision to attend an interview?

-You shouldn’t think that job adverts indicate ‘friendly’ or respectful of your dignity when they don’t disclose salary or stipend amounts.
+You shouldn’t think that job adverts are ‘friendly’ or respectful of your dignity when they don’t disclose salary or stipend amounts.

 These adverts are hostile as they are intended to find people willing to apply no matter what the payment would be.
-Yes, they want to see who’s most skilled for the job and the most desperate.
+They want to see who’s most skilled for the job and the most desperate.

 They’re not looking for someone who will do the job cheap but suck at it-